The Brilliant Trees: Information

 The band continued to write together in the intervening years.
 In 2016 they released "I Know I Know", and played two sold out shows at the Grand Social Dublin.

-Also in 2016 the bands complete back catalogue became available on iTunes.
+Also in 2016 the band's complete back catalogue became available on iTunes.
 A new LP is planned for early 2017, as well as a support slot to Aslan in the Iveagh Gardens.